dudash/openshift-workshops/www/workshop-lab-byodocker.md

   </div>
 </div>

+<i class="fa fa-info-circle"></i> You can also create secured HTTPS routes, but that's an advanced topic for a later lab

 ### Test out the guestbook webapp
 Notice that in the web console overview, you now have a URL in the service box.
 There is no database setup, but you can see the webapp running by clicking the route you just exposed.